• Skip to primary navigation

 • In a mixing bowl, whisk the egg yolks and the caster sugar together until smooth

-• Place the muffin tin onto the oven shelf, then pour the custard into the pastry cases using a jug.
+• Place the cupcake tin onto the oven shelf (you may need to support it with your hand in an oven glove), then pour the custard into the pastry cases using the jug.
 Fill up the cases as much as you can, then sprinkle the nutmeg over the top.
-Very slowly and carefull push the shelf into the oven, trying not to spill the custard mixture over the sides of each tart
+Very slowly and carefully push the shelf into the oven, you do not want to spill the custard mixture over the sides of each tart

 • Store in the fridge and eat within 2 days